andre13l/Pfl_proj1/README.md

 No more than 4 pieces are allowed to occupy a homespace.<br>
 All the rules of movement and stacking set out in rules [2] and [3]  apply to homespaces.

+#### Additional Information
+Work done by André Leonor (up201806860) and Rui Carvalho (up202108807) in the context of the course Functional Programming and Logic.